Parish Safeguarding Policy

 Chester Diocese has information readily available about the reports as well as responses from senior leaders within the Church of England.
 This includes a videoed response from Bishop Mark.

 If you have been affected by the publications or have any concerns that you feel drawn to speak about at this time support is available to you.
-I detail below the specialist support from the Diocese webpage.
-Equally, I welcome any requests to speak further on my response.
+Detailed below is the specialist support from the Diocese webpage.

 If you are a victim, or you or someone you know is affected by the publication of the Pearl Review, please know that support is available.

 Safe Spaces However, we recognise that for those with a lived experience of abuse from within the Church, you may want to speak to a different independent charity specialising in supporting victims and survivors of abuse.
 Safe Spaces is a free and independent support service that provides a confidential, personal, and safe space for anyone who has been abused by someone in the Church.
 You can email them at email@example.com or via telephone on 0300 303 1056.

 Opening hours run Monday to Friday 9am – 9pm, Saturday 9am - 1pm and Sunday from 1pm - 5pm (excluding bank holidays).